rbuerki/Data-Engineering-Nanodegree/4b_AWS_Redshift_DWH_project/README.md

 # Project: Cloud Data Warehous (AWS Redshift)

+- [ ] in sql_queries, inserting data in staging tables and then in normal tables
+- [ ] then comes the etl shit ...
+- [ ] then i can create a redshift cluster

 **Introduction**<br>
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.